MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Austria/how-to-generate-delivery-reminders.md

 ---
-    title: How to Generate Delivery Reminders
+    title: How to Generate Delivery Reminders [AT]
-    description: In Business Central, you can create delivery reminders when a purchase has not been delivered as expected.
+    description: In the Austrian version of Business Central, you can create delivery reminders when a purchase has not been delivered as expected.
     author: SorenGP

     ms.service: dynamics365-business-central